what-states-allow-online-notary-in-2024 what-states-allow-online-notary-in-2024

 2. Are there any states with temporary online notarization laws in 2024?

-Yes, Alabama, Georgia, and Mississippi have temporary legislation allowing online notarization, with specific requirements such as holding a commission from the state’s Secretary of State.
+Yes, the states of Alabama, Georgia, and Mississippi have interim laws allowing online notarization for a temporary period under certain constraints, including obtaining a commission from the state’s Secretary of State.

 4. What is the SECURE Notarization Act?